mebens/blackbulletiv.github.com/_posts/2012-09-07-lua-for-programmers-part-3.md

 ## Conclusion

 As with the last part, there are many things I didn't cover that you might want to check out yourself; some examples are [iterators](http://www.lua.org/pil/index.html#7), [coroutines](http://www.lua.org/pil/index.html#9), and [error handling](http://www.lua.org/pil/index.html#8).
+Be sure to check out the [final part](/2012/09/09/lua-for-programmers-part-4) of the series too.

-Be sure to check out the final part of the series for some small tips and tricks you may want to know.
 As always, if you have any feedback, I'd love to hear from you.